Visiting a needle and syringe service (needle exchange)

 It protects you from viruses like HIV, hep B and hep C.

-It's OK to use a needle exchange if you're registered with a drug and alcohol service.
+If you're registered with a drug and alcohol service, you can still get clean equipment there.
 It won't affect your treatment in any way.

-Needle exchanges (also known as needle and syringe programmes) are usually in drug and alcohol services.
+Needle and syringe services are usually in drug and alcohol services.
 Other places like pharmacies and hostels sometimes give out equipment as well.

 You can get new equipment wherever you see this sign:

 You don't need an appointment.
-You can just walk into any needle exchange and get what you need.
+You can just walk in and get what you need.

 Please wear a mask or face covering when you come in.
-If you don’t have any, speak to staff and they can provide one.
+If you don’t have any, speak to staff and they can give you one.

 What happens when you visit

-When you visit a needle exchange you’ll be able to talk to a trained member of staff in a private room.
+When you visit a needle and syringe service you’ll be able to talk to a trained member of staff in a private room.

 They’ll ask you for some basic information, such as your name and date of birth, and ask you what you need.